nina-pataki/VizEEG/README.md

 vizEEG run instructions

 In order to run vizEEG it is necessary to install following packages:
-PyQt 4.8 and higher
-numpy
-scipy
-pyqtgraph (developer version from github, or newer than 0.9.8 version) h5py
+PyQt 4.8 and higher, numpy, scipy, pyqtgraph (developer version from github, or newer than 0.9.8 version), h5py

 Only argument that is mandatory while running the application is a path to the file, if the file does not contain data-sets according